ansibleguy/collection_opnsense/docs/use_unbound_domain.md

 ### Mass manage

-If you are mass-managing DNS records or using DNS-Blacklists - you might want to disable ```reload: false``` on single module-calls!
+If you are mass-managing DNS records or using DNS-Blocklists - you might want to disable ```reload: false``` on single module-calls!

 This takes a long time, as the service gets reloaded every time!